What Is Overhead Cost and How to Calculate It

-Overhead costs can include fixed monthly and annual expenses such as rent, salaries and insurance or variable costs such as advertising expenses that can vary month-on-month based on the level of business activity.
+Overhead costs can include fixed monthly and annual expenses such as rent, salaries, and insurance or variable costs such as advertising that can vary month-on-month based on the level of business activity.

-Some organizations also split up these costs into manufacturing overheads, selling overheads and administrative overhead costs.
-While administrative overhead includes costs front office administration and sales, manufacturing overhead is all of the costs that a manufacturing facility incurs, other than direct costs.
+Some organizations also split these into manufacturing overheads, selling overheads, and administrative overhead costs.
+While administrative overhead includes front office administration and sales, manufacturing overhead is all of the costs that a manufacturing facility incurs, other than direct costs.

-Direct costs required to create products and services, such as direct labor and materials, are excluded from overhead costs.
+Costs required to create products and services, such as direct labor and materials, are excluded from overhead.

-To calculate overhead costs of the business, you need to categorize each overhead expense of your business for a specific time period, typically by breaking them down by month.
-While all indirect costs are overheads, you need to be careful while categorizing these costs.
+If you have been wondering how to calculate overhead costs, it is simple.
+You just need to categorize each overhead expense of your business for a specific time period, typically by breaking them down by month.
+While all indirect expenses are overheads, you must be careful while categorizing them.

-For example, most businesses categorize legal expenses as overhead costs.
-However, if you own a law firm, these expenses directly contribute to production and hence are part of your direct costs.
+For example, most businesses categorize legal expenses as overhead.
+However, if you own a law firm, these expenses do not count as examples of overhead as they directly contribute to the production and are part of your direct costs.

-Once you’ve categorized the expenses, add all the overhead costs for the accounting period to get the total overhead cost.
+Once you’ve categorized the expenses, add all the overhead expenses for the accounting period to get the total overhead cost.